Virginia Ramey Mollenkott: Awards

 In 1992 Mollenkott received the New Jersey Lesbian and Gay Achievement Award, and in 1999 received a Lifetime Achievement Award from SAGE (Senior Action in a Gay Environment).
+In 2017 she received the inaugural Mother Eagle Award from the Gay Christian Network and Christian Feminism Today for her LGBTQ advocacy work.

 She has also won awards for her writing.
 Is the Homosexual My Neighbor: A Positive Christian Response won the Integrity Award in 1979.
 In 2002, her book Omnigender: A Trans-Religious Approach won the Lambda Literary Award for Bisexual/Transgender Literature and the Ben Franklin Award.

 Personal life

+Mollenkott identified as a lesbian in high school and was able to stay more closeted in college.
+Two closeted lesbian teachers of hers suggested that she marry a man in order to remain closeted.
+They suggested that she could grow attracted to men over time after she was married, and Mollenkott decided to marry on that hope, as well as a means to get away from her mother.
 Mollenkott married Frederick H. Mollenkott on June 17, 1954, with whom she had a son, Paul F. Mollenkott, on July 3, 1958.

+Mollenkott began learning about feminism after realizing that she was forced to take on far more gendered labor at work and at home than the men around her.
+She recounted later that her husband felt he owned her, and after her husband found out she was a lesbian, he told her "that if I were a normal woman, I would love to obey him".
+She felt trapped in her marriage, especially due to the fundamentalist beliefs she was raised with.
+After reading John Milton's writings on scriptural reasons for divorce, as well as learning about feminism from The Feminine Mystique, she was able to justify a divorce.
+Her husband threatened to charge her in court for being a lesbian, which would have endangered her custody of her son, but her psychologist convinced him not to.
 The Mollenkotts divorced in July 1973.

+Mollenkott's partner from 1980 to 1996 was Debra L. Morrison, a financial planner.

 A Democrat and trans-religious scholar, Mollenkott lived with her domestic partner Judith Suzannah Tilton at Cedar Crest Retirement Village until Judith's death in February 2018; together they co-grandmothered Mollenkott's three granddaughters.

-Ramey and Tilton got married in 2013 following the United States Supreme Court decision in United States v.
+Ramey and Tilton married in 2013 following the United States Supreme Court decision in United States v.
 Windsor, which overturned a law that denied federal benefits to same-sex couples.

-Ms. Tilton died in 2018.
+In 2018, Mollenkott identified as "bi-gender, inwardly identifying myself with males as well as females".

+Mollenkott died on September 25, 2020 at her New Jersey home.